Local random quantum circuits are approximate polynomial-designs: Proof overview of the main result

 \subsection{Local random circuits}

 The proof of part 1 of \thmref{main-TPE} consists of four steps, explained below.

 \textbf{1.
 Relating to Spectral Gap:} In the first step, following the work of Brown and Viola \cite{BV10} and Ref. \cite{BH10} (see also the earlier work \cite{Zni08}), we rephrase the TPE condition from \defref{TPE} in terms of the spectral gap of a local quantum Hamiltonian.
 A local Hamiltonian on $n$ $D$-dimensional subsystems is a Hermitian matrix $H$, acting on $(\mathbb{C}^{D})^{\otimes n}$, of the form $H = \sum_k H_k$, where each $H_k$ acts non-trivially only on a constant number of systems.
-The spectral gap of $H$, denoted by $\Delta(H)$, is given by the absolute value of the difference of its two lowest distinct eigenvalues.
+The spectral gap of $H$, denoted by $\Delta(H)$, is normally given by the absolute value of the difference of its two lowest distinct eigenvalues.
+In our setting the bottom $t!$ eigenvalues will be 0 and all other eigenvalues will be $>0$ (assuming that either that $U$ is drawn from the Haar measure or a set meeting the conditions of \corref{unisetofgates}) $\Delta(H)$ will equal the $t!+1^{\text{st}}$ eigenvalue.

 Consider the following local Hamiltonian acting on $n$ subsystems, each of dimension $D:=d^{2t}$:

 with local terms $h_{i, i+1} := I - P_{i, i+1}$ acting on subsystems $i, i+1$ and $P_{i, i+1}$ defined as